SunlayGGX/Storm/README.md

 - **keepUnsupported (boolean, facultative)**: True if we should cycle on unsupported force when selecting a particle (legacy behavior), otherwise we'll skip all unsupported.
 Default is false.

+#### - Archive (facultative)
+- **enabled (boolean, facultative)**: If true, we’ll try to empacket the recording in a new folder when the application finishes recording.
+Default is false.
+Records will be archived inside "$[StormArchive]/Records" folder.

 #### Network (facultative)
-- **enable (boolean, facultative)**: If false, the network module communication with Storm tools will be disabled.
+- **enabled (boolean, facultative)**: If false, the network module communication with Storm tools will be disabled.
 Default is false.
 Note that even if it is disabled, processes start/stop and web logic are still enabled.
 - **scriptSender (SocketSetting, facultative)**: The socket settings referring to the communication with the Script sender tool.
 Ignored if the network module is disabled.
 The default used port is 5007.